Big Tech: Causes

 Nikos Smyrnaios argued in 2016 that four phenomena allowed Big Tech to emerge: technological convergence, deregulation, globalization, and financialization.
 He argued that people like Nicholas Negroponte promoted technological convergence and made an Internet oligopoly appear desirable.
 The complexity of IT made competition law ineffective, resulting in industry self-regulation.
 Globalization allowed Big Tech companies to minimize their tax burden and pay foreign workers lower wages.
-Without regulation, Big Tech earned big profits: in 2014, Google, Apple, and Facebook earned over 20 percent profit margins.
+Without regulation, Big Tech earned big profits: in 2014, Google, Apple, and Facebook earned over 20% profit margins.

 Innovation

 Critics have alleged that Section 230 of the Communications Decency Act allowed Big Tech to evade responsibility for user-generated content.
 It states, "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
-Section 230 has been called "the twenty-six words that created the Internet".
+Section 230 has been called "the twenty-six words that created the Internet."
 Without the legal requirement for content moderation, online services could innovate freely and achieved rapid growth in the early days of the Internet.

 According to Alexis Madrigal, the innovation that initially characterized Silicon Valley has been replaced by a strategy of growth through acquisitions.
 For example, Apple started in 1976 as an engineering-focused startup company, and quickly claimed market share from less innovative competitors like Xerox.
 The tech giants made timely investments in personal computers, websites, e-commerce, mobile devices, social media, and cloud computing, and rank highly on the list of companies by research and development spending.
 However, large companies tend to focus on operational efficiency instead of new product development.

 Legal scholar Tim Wu speculated that Big Tech acquisitions could create "kill zones" that stifle competition by taking potential competitors out of the marketplace.
 For example, Facebook's acquisition of Instagram prevented Instagram from becoming an independent platform similar to Facebook.
 On the other hand, Wu stated that Microsoft's concentration of market power created a platform for new kinds of innovation.

 According to the Information Technology and Innovation Foundation, "Virtually all so-called killer acquisitions represent the technologies and capabilities the companies view as critical to their competitiveness.
 If they purchase a company innovating within this zone, they are far more likely to develop its innovation than to bury it.
 In doing so, they often make the technology available faster and to more people than would otherwise be possible.
 If companies are prevented from making acquisitions, they are more likely to copy the products or develop alternative innovations than they are to ignore them.
 Assuming incumbents don't violate intellectual property laws, this type of competition is both legal and socially beneficial."

 Competition between cloud platforms including Amazon Web Services, Microsoft Azure, and Google Cloud Platform contributed to open-source software infrastructure including LLVM and the Linux kernel.
 The "cloud wars" also caused Big Tech companies to invest in data centers and undersea cables.
 The operational efficiency of Big Tech technology stacks means startup companies typically must use Big Tech infrastructure instead of building their own.